Here at AudiencePoint, February has flown by! With so much going on, we want to update you on...

 Tracking the bounce rate of your emails is essential to ensure that your email subscribers are actually receiving the content you send out.
 If emails bounce, your emails can’t be effective, since your subscribers won’t get them in the first place.
 AudiencePoint’s email insight software can provide you with actionable data on how you can improve your email campaigns and lower your bounce rate.
-Our software identifies which of your subscribers are engaged vs inactive, so you can send emails only to subscribers who are likely to open them and use personalized subject lines to target specific users.
+Our software identifies which of your subscribers are engaged vs inactive, so you can send emails only to subscribers who are likely to open them.

 How Click-Through Rate Impacts Email Effectiveness